Cardiovascular - What to Expect

 Our perfusionists are board-certified with extensive open heart perfusion experience and broad experience in a range of cardiovascular procedures.

 Your primary care physician is an important member of our team.
 Your surgeon and cardiologist will maintain close contact with your doctor, from initial consultation to the time you return to your regular doctor’s care.

-- ICU and Post-Cardiac Care Jane is verifying this
+- ICU and Post-Cardiac Care

 Other key members of the West Houston Cardiovascular Center team are found in ICU and in the post cardiac care unit.
 Nurses and technicians specialize in cardiac care and are committed to giving each patient individualized, personal care.
 RNs in cardiac care are Certified Critical Care Nurses, designating superior competency in their area of nursing specialization.
 They are also certified in advanced life-support techniques.